Digital Nomad Life in Colombia

 When we asked people what advice they would give someone preparing to move to Colombia, they said:

 "Before retiring in Colombia, expats should research the various options for health care and find out which insurance policies cover them for short-term and long-term care.
 Another important factor to consider is the preferred location in Colombia, as this would determine the cost of living, expat amenities and the availability of services and activities.
 It is also important to familiarise oneself with the local culture and understand the local laws and regulations that may affect expats.
-Lastly, expats should choose the right visa or residency status to ensure they are pension and tax compliant," remarked one member in Colombia.
+Lastly, expats should choose the right visa or residency status to ensure they are pension and tax compliant," explained one person living in Colombia.

 "A person can develop a beautiful life here, however, it will take time and not happen magically .The assets of this city are well worth the investment.
 Be kind to yourself and patient.
 Don't believe all you hear.
 Everyone (expat, other) has their best visa person, you can loose a lot of money on that one.
 Just because someone has lived here two years, or in four Latin countries, does not mean they are experts, at all.
 Find the ones who have lived here fifteen years.
 Listen to what people say, put what they say through your own filter system, use your head, you can do this.
 You can do this!
 You will make mistakes, everyone does!
 It is part of moving abroad.
 You will have to put some effort into this and give yourself three years in the long term.
 One has to learn how to live here, the resources are excellent and again, Medellinguru.com is very helpful.
-It is worth the investment of your time and energy to learn how to do this," explained one expat living in Medellin, Colombia.
+It is worth the investment of your time and energy to learn how to do this," said one expat in Medellin.

 Connect